nounch/augmented-tree/README.md

 - Open all directories in the current region
 - Toggle the current file or directory marked/unmarked
 - Open all marked files and/or directories
+- Go to the next/previous directory
+- Go to the next/previous directory on the same level
+- Show the full path of the current file/directory in the minibuffer
 - Intuitive keybindings (the keymap can be changed at will, though)

 # Interactive commands